Neowizard/FTPRP/README.md

 planner with a fault-tolerant compilation of the original FOND problem to solve more complex problems with less replanning.
-The fault-tolerant compilation is a variation of the compilation invented by Carmel Domshlak (http://iew3.technion.ac.il/~dcarmel/Papers/Sources/icaps13c.pdf), modified to fit the original PRP algorithm.
+The fault-tolerant compilation is a variation of the compilation invented by Carmel Domshlak (http://iew3.technion.ac.il/~dcarmel/Papers/Sources/icaps13c.pdf), modified to fit the PRP algorithm.